An Ultimate Guide to 2025 DELF & DALF Exam

 The cost of the DELF exam is subject to variation.
 It relies on the diploma level and the city where you register.

-To know the exact cost of the selected diploma, candidates can check at the test center in the country where they intend to take the exam.
+Candidates can check at the test center in the country where they intend to take the exam to find out the exact cost of the selected diploma.

 For example, the price is $135 to $245 in the USA.
 But it ranges from Php 3,150 to 4,700 in the Philippines.